-Being arrested and charged with a crime like a DUI or drug possession can be confusing, stressful, and terrifying.
+Being arrested and charged with a crime like a DUI, Partner Assault or drug possession can be confusing, stressful, and terrifying.
 Trying to navigate the court system where you are already accused of being a criminal is no place for someone without experience.
-Lawyers, Judges and Prosecutors work in this arena with/against each other every day; trying to address a criminal case by yourself after being accused is a terrible idea.
+Lawyers, Judges and Prosecutors work in this arena with/against each other every day; trying to address a criminal case by yourself after being accused is a terrible idea for multiple reasons.
 An experienced lawyer will help you understand the process, identify problems in the Government’s case and provide guidance and insights that will help you to make the best possible decisions.
 Can it be expensive: yes.
 But is almost always worth it.

 But what if you don’t have a lawyer yet?
 Or what if a loved one is involved in a criminal case?
 How can you help?
 What can you do?
 Start by reading today’s post, where I’ll help you understand the process of court appearances and trials and what you can expect from start to finish.

 This is not really the time to tell the judge about your case.
 The Judge only wants to hear a Guilty or Not Guilty plea, to get the process started.
 If you plead guilty – you will be sentenced right then and there- and the case will be over.
 You will have the opportunity to explain your situation to the judge and have him or her take your unique circumstances into consideration, but if you plead guilty with an explanation your case will not be dismissed.
 You are pleading guilty – don’t expect the judge to understand and then make your charges go away, that will not happen.
 The judge will impose a sentence and you usually cannot undo it.
 If you are sentenced to jail time – you will go directly to jail.